Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Scientific name: Athene cunicularia

-Burrowing owls live in the western U.S., South America, and Mexico.
+Burrowing owls live in the western U.S., southern Florida, South America, and Mexico.
 They are one of the smaller types of owls in North America and the only type to create nests underground.
 Although they can dig their burrows of up to 8 feet, they often occupy abandoned holes by other animals.

 These owls grow 8 to 10 inches tall.
 They enjoy eating small mammals and large insects.